CONSTITUTION AND BYLAWS OF THE TORONTO NEWCOMERS CLUB

 - Communications – The director shall maintain a website that provides prospective members with information about the TNC, shall monitor private social media site(s), shall work closely in cooperation with all board members to ensure that the site(s) remains current and relevant, and shall promote the activities and community of the TNC.

 - Member(s) at Large – The director(s) shall assist the membership chair and may temporarily assume the duties of an absent board member.
+The Member(s) at Large shall act on the TNC’s behalf with membership correspondence.

 - Nominating Committee – The director shall form a nominating committee comprising four people from the membership at large, the president, and one other board member.
 The purpose is to nominate executive committee officers and standing committee directors according to procedures set out in Article XI of the bylaws.